dmacvicar/terraform-provider-libvirt/website/docs/r/network.markdown

   #  the domain used by the DNS server in this network
   domain = "k8s.local"

+  #  list of subnets the addresses allowed for domains connected
+  # also derived to define the host addresses
-  # the addresses allowed for domains connected and served by the DHCP server
+  # also derived to define the addresses served by the DHCP server
   addresses = ["10.17.3.0/24", "2001:db8:ca2:2::1/64"]

   # (optional) the bridge device defines the name of a bridge device